Linux Kernel Tuning for C500k

 Published on 29 Sep 2010

 Like the idea of working on large scale problems?
-We’re hiring talented engineers, and would love to chat with you – check it out!
+We’re always looking for talented engineers, and would love to chat with you – check it out!

 Note: Concurrency, as defined in this article, is the same as it is for The C10k problem: concurrent clients (or sockets).